mantidproject/mantid/docs/source/concepts/InstrumentAccessLayers.rst

 DetectorInfo
 ____________

-``DetectorInfo`` can be obtained from a call to ``ExperimentInfo::detectorInfo()`` (usually this would be called on a ``MatrixWorkspace``).
+``DetectorInfo`` can be obtained from a call to ``ExperimentInfo::detectorInfo()`` (usually this method would be called on ``MatrixWorkspace``).
 The wrapper class holds a reference to the parametrised instrument for retrieving the relevant information.

-There is also a real ``DetectorInfo`` class that has masking implemented, which the ``DetectorInfo`` holds a reference to.
-This is not important for the discussion of the rollout, but all masking operations are now going via the real ``DetectorInfo`` layer.
+There is also a partial implementation of the "real" ``DetectorInfo`` class, in the ``Beamline`` namespace.
+The real class currently stores the masking information for a detector.
+The wrapper ``DetectorInfo`` class holds a reference to the real class.
+This does not affect the rollout, where the wrapper class should be used.

 Changes for Rollout
 -------------------